 if your survey finds that new hires from underrepresented backgrounds feel less of a sense of belonging or less safe expressing their true feelings at work, you can evaluate and improve your onboarding process and, through further surveys, measure the influence of any changes you make..

-As employers continue to work to improve diversity sourcing and inclusion processes within their organisations, it’s critical to have the right tools in place to identify opportunities for improvement and measure success.
-Talent acquisition leaders play an important role in achieving those goals, and a trusted RPO and ATS technology partner can provide valuable insights and market trends.
+As you continue to work toward improving diversity and inclusion , having the right tools in place to identify opportunities for improvement and measure success at your organisation is critical.
+As a talent acquisition leader, you play an important role in D&I, and a trusted ATS technology partner can provide you with valuable insights into your diversity recruitment trends.

 To learn more about what how Springboards ATS technology can help diversify your talent acquisition pool, contact Chris Broadway via [email protected] or book a meeting using the link below.